Dale Morgan: Early life

 Morgan learned and became quite competent in lip reading, but was never comfortable with the inaccuracy and ambiguity of the method.
 His friends noted that he could speak quite clearly but typically chose not to do so unless among people he knew well.
 Deafness gave him no way to regulate his voice and his conversation was locked in a high-pitched monotone.
 Instead he typically turned to communicating in writing, carrying on personal conversations with the use of note cards, the backs of letters, scratch paper, and other handy paper.
-Archivist and historiographer Gary Topping noted that "...because Morgan’s deafness shifted his communication with the external world entirely to the written world, his world became a literary world, and the long hours of practice with the written world turned him into a virtuosos of English prose in the same way that musical practice produces virtuosity." (p.
-118) As an adult his publication manuscripts exhibit heavy revisions and editing, while his letters flow through his manual typewriters and onto paper as seemingly seamless compositions, almost without typographic error.
+Archivist and historiographer Gary Topping noted that "...because Morgan’s deafness shifted his communication with the external world entirely to the written world, his world became a literary world, and the long hours of practice with the written world turned him into a virtuosos of English prose in the same way that musical practice produces virtuosity.":118 As an adult his publication manuscripts exhibit heavy revisions and editing, while his letters flow through his manual typewriters and onto paper as seemingly seamless compositions, almost without typographic error.

 The advent of the Depression, and Morgan's deafness, reduced his ability to find employment after graduation from high school.
 However, an admiring English teacher found college funds for him in a vocational rehabilitation program.
 From 1933 to 1937, Morgan studied commercial art at the University of Utah, taking advantage of known talents and a personal interest in drawing and graphic layout.
 However, he found his personal interests drawn to literary studies and writing.
 He was a contributor to the student newspaper, the Daily Chronicle, and added to his writing experience by contributing creative work to The Pen, the student literary publication.
 At college he developed a close association with other students who would be recognized for history and literature.
 These included future historian Helen Zeese (later Papanikolas), and Ray Benedict West Jr. Two important relationships were formed with Daily Chronicle editor Richard Scowcroft and faculty advisor Wallace Stegner.
 Both men became novelists and operated the respected writing programme at Stanford University.